angr/angr/INSTALL.md

 Thank you for your desire to install Angr.
 Unfortunately, this is impossible.

 First, install the following packages:
-$ apt-get install virtualenvwrapper binutils-multiarch binutils-dev build-essential python-dev screen
+$ apt-get install virtualenvwrapper binutils-multiarch binutils-dev build-essential python-dev screen python-radare2

 Then, in a *new* shell:

 Make a python virtualenv to contain the custom stuff:
-$ mkvirtualenv angr
+$ mkvirtualenv --system-site-packages angr

 Install various libs:
 $ pip install rpyc